 II.
 60/40 Cloth vs. NP-22 and Origin Story of the classic "Mountain Parka"--- Oral history states that Alice was perhaps the first person in the U.S. to commericially sew and sell garments made of 60/40 cloth, such as the famed Holubar Mountain Parka; however, the most reputable insider sources are totally clear that for some 15 years Holubar used its own innovative fabric, a nylon-cotton blend, which up until 1961 they called "Everest-type nylon-pima," and renamed to "NP-22" in their 1961 catalog.
 It was 50% nylon on the "warp," and 50% pima cotton on the "weft," with the "NP" probably standing for "nylon-pima" and the 22 standing for 1/2 nylon and 1/2 cotton.
 They sold many of the NP-22 parkas to Colorado Mountain Rescue (Rocky Mountain Rescue Group)... .Image: NP-22 parka worn by author's relative in 1972, sporting the trademark optional leather shoulder rappel patch; this orange-ish color began to be offered in 1970 for the first time.... ...
 Alice's use of a cotton/nylon blend in a shell parka design pre-dates the founding of Sierra Designs by over a decade (SD is well-known as the company which originated THE "60/40 Parka," in the late 1960s)....
 Keith J. relates that he donated one of Alice's early NP-22 mountain parkas to the Neptune Mountaineering Gear Museum.
 If you are in the Boulder area, the extensive gear/climbing museum put together by Gary Neptune is a true "MUST SEE." --Note: in about 1972-74, the company shifted to using 65/35 cloth, which they called "Storm Cloth."
 Of course their parka was still tailored and sewn to their insane levels of craftsmanship.
 Holubar could not have succeeded without the superb sewing skills and commitment to perfection of first Alice herself, and then later key sewing personnel such as Janet Folden (and other names that are included in the book about Holubar, released late October 2009).

 III.
-Sleeping Bag Design: arguably, Alice Holubar, as one of the very first people in the USA working in nylon and down, created designs and set standards for everybody who was to follow.
+Sleeping Bag Design: arguably, Alice Holubar, was one of the very first people in the USA working in nylon and down, and created designs and set standards for everybody who was to follow.
+I give Alice Holubar the Pioneer Award of: Creator of the first truly modern, lightweight down sleeping bag in America."....
 Among the firsts Holubar can claim are bags that draped the sleeper in a wonderful warm embrace due to the use of a purposefully non-differential cut.
 Alice also perfected the use of the "V" baffle and longitudinal baffle construction.
 Such inner construction, coupled with the innovative down-filled collar (the "Holubar Collar") made Holubar bags the preferred choice of many early Himalayan and Alaskan mountaineers during the 50s and 60s (before most of the big-name Companys like North Face or Sierra Designs had even opened their doors).
 An interesting story in this regard is about the naming of their down collar, which was called the "Kara Koram collar" for years, until the use was challenged by Eddie Bauer, who also had a line of expedition-oriented down gear (click for more).....Pictured is the Holubar top of the line expeditionary bag, from their 1975 catalog.
 This 40-below zero-rated monster contained 4 lbs.
 3 oz. of superb down and is the only bag I have ever seen that was covered in an ultra-ultra light 0.75 oz. nylon....
 In todays dollars, its price seems unbelievably low, a mere $215.00.
-At least one company insider states that the Ultimate, and also the Paragon clothing below were excessively warm for anything but the most extreme arctic/antarctic/high altitude survival-type conditions!
+At least one company insider states that the Ultimate, and also the Paragon clothing below were excessively warm for anything but the most extreme arctic/antarctic/high altitude survival-type conditions! ...
+BUT WHAT WAS THE INNOVATION NEEDED FOR LIGHTWEIGHT GROUND INSULATION?
+CLICK HERE FOR THE BRIEF HISTORY OF ENSOLITE.

 IV.
 Down Insulated Clothing: Lou stated strongly, "Holubar Mountaineering, (was) a Boulder-native specialty retail chain and catalog house which manufactured possibly the best down-insulated clothing ever made."
 He described to me proudly the Holubar "Paragon Parka," which was a completely V-baffled expedition parka of the very highest caliber.
 With the beautiful baffling and a full 30 oz. of top-quality down, this parka was very popular in Antarctica, with Himalayan expeditions, and also was ordered by the military for some of their extreme outposts, such as on the DEW Line.
 This image of the Paragon is from the 1975 Holubar catalog, where this beauty cost only $155.00.
 You could also purchase a matching pair of fully V-baffled down pants for $110.00, which could be zipped into a toasty sleeping bag for your lower half!